quipper/monorepo-deploy-actions/update-outdated-pull-request-branch/README.md

 ## Getting Started

-To update the current pull request if the head commit is older that 14 days,
+To update the pull request branch if the head commit is older than 14 days,

 ```yaml
 jobs: